 Open until 2am

 We may not be internationally renowned for our Italian food here in the PNW, but pizza is still a late-night staple in this city.
 And if you’d rather just go straight to sleep than wait in line for a slice at Big Mario’s, Supreme is the funky bar/pizzeria hybrid you need to know about.
-It’s a serious contender for best New York-style pizza around, with crispy-crusted pies and classic toppings as well as more interesting combinations, like salt cod with yukon gold potatoes and chorizo.
+It’s a serious contender for best New York-style pizza around, with crispy-crusted pies and classic toppings as well as more interesting combinations, like fried chicken and kimchi with American cheese (trust us, it's great).
 Get the scallion garlic knots with cheese sauce, too, to go with your frozen spiked creamsicle cocktails.

 Open 24 hours